All Episodes

 A lot of liberals have that disease.

-Um especially at the New York Times.
+They don't particularly love Hannity, especially at the New York Times.

-Um and uh stay tuned on that.
+And stay tuned on that.

-But uh you know, I keep going back to this one thing.
+But, you know, I keep going back to this one thing.

-It is interesting, because all of the grocery stores around where I've been in both the city and long island, they're all stocked.
+It is interesting because all of the grocery stores around where I've been in both the city and Long Island, they're all stocked.

-And I see the guys, you know, re filling the shelves every day, and they're wearing masks and gloves, thankfully.
+And I see the guys, you know, refilling the shelves every day.

 And some now are limiting how many people can go in at a time.

-That's fine with me too.
+That's fine with me, too.

 And they're setting aside certain times of the day for older people that maybe have underlying health conditions.

-I think that might be a good idea too.
+I think that might be a good idea, too.

 I mean, if these people ever shut down, we wouldn't be able to deal with this at all.

-Well, of course, you know that we you know we're losing significant amounts of meat production in America because many of the people who have been working in those plants have now gotten sick, and so that there's some issues in the actual production of the of the food we eat, but frankly, eating vegetables is probably better for you anyway right now.
+Of course, you know that we're losing significant amounts of meat production in America because many of the people who have been working in those plants have now gotten sick.

-You'll take yourself out of that group that's not allowed to leave your home for the first two cycles, and you're not only be able to go out and earn money and do all fun things, but if you got to get the virus, you're less likely to fall prey to it.
+And you not only be able to go out and earn money and do all fun things, but if you got to get the virus, you're less likely to fall prey to it.

-So I put this whole program together, vulnerable to vital.
+So I put this whole program together, Vulnerable to Vital.

 But if it's not me, get somebody's program.

-There's certainly a lot of ideas out there how to deal with diabetes and blood pressure, and fix your problem.
+There's certainly a lot of ideas out there how to deal with diabetes and blood pressure and fix your problem.

-And one last little thing, if you don't mind, I think we need to double down on basic supplies that we are going to need starting in some parts of the country n next week, which is things like masks and gloves.
+And one last little thing, if you don't mind, I think we need to double down on basic supplies that we are going to need starting in some parts of the country next week, which is things like masks and gloves.

 The president is using the Defense Production Act for swabs.